Pharmaceutical companies amass troves of data. But for most large drugmakers, the executives in charge of those data stores don't make the C-suite.

 Practically, however, the data at drugmakers' disposal is messy and complicated by human biology — a constraint that tempers hopes of unearthing new drugs entirely from the information washing through pharma labs.

-"One of the big limiting factors in the application of machine learning to the biopharmaceutical space has been the lack of data sets that actually fit the purpose," said Daphne Koller, CEO of data discovery startup Insitro and an expert in AI.
+"One of the big limiting factors in the application of machine learning to the biopharmaceutical space has been the lack of data sets that actually fit the purpose," said Daphne Koller, CEO of drug discovery startup Insitro and an expert in AI.
 "You can glean some stuff out of it, but it's always a struggle and it never gets you as far as you need."

 That hasn't stopped companies from trying.
 Insitro, for example, just signed a collaboration with Gilead to build disease models for the liver disease NASH, aiming to use that information to discover better drug targets.
 AstraZeneca is doing something similar with BenevolentAI as is Celgene with Exscientia, to name two recent partnerships.